rhelmus/virtmem/doc/manual.md

 f(myvptr, 12); // Success!
 ~~~

+When a regular pointer is wrapped inside a virtual pointer, it can be used as it
+were a virtual pointer.
 If you want to obtain the original pointer then you can use the
 [unwrap()](@ref virtmem::VPtr::unwrap) function:

 ~~~{.cpp}